Universite-Gustave-Eiffel/NoiseModelling/Docs/index.rst

 NoiseModelling is a library capable of producing (regulatory) noise maps.
 It can be freely used either for research and education, as well as by experts in a professional use.

-Since the release v4.0, this tool is fully compliant with the `CNOSSOS-EU`_ standard method for the noise emission (only road traffic) and `almost compliant`_ with noise propagation.
+Since the release v4.0, this tool is fully compliant with the `CNOSSOS-EU`_ standard method for the noise emission (road and rail (for France)) and with noise propagation.

 A general overview of the model (v3.4.5 - September 2020) can be found in `this video`_.